kjleitz/kjleitz.github.io/_posts/2016-11-28-so_you_made_a_cli_data_gem_eh.markdown

   end
 ```

-We put these into their own methods so we don't polllute the `#run` method with logic that can be separated into their own abstract divisions of labor.
+We put these into their own methods so we don't pollute the `#run` method with logic that can be separated into their own abstract divisions of labor.

 We also have some quick little methods for summarizing/full-texting a section of an article: